-I've corralled another great team of experienced, award-winning, multi-talented writers, editors, and authors as our professional development instructors.
+And here they are: the 2014 Faculty!
+I'm thrilled that we'll have another amazing braintrust of award-winning, multi-disciplined writer-editors-authors that will guide our professional development sessions.
 Our round-table disucssions are themed, but tend to follow the questions and queries of the group.
-This year, we'll also be working on some new writing throughout the workshop, and you'll have a chance to work closely with an instructor to hone your piece of writing on the last day.
+This year, we'll also be working on some new writing throughout the workshop -- no excuses! -- and you'll have a chance to work closely with an instructor to hone your piece of writing.

 Anita Stewart was awarded a Doctor of Laws (Honouris causa) in 2011 from the University of Guelph’s College of Management & Economics and in 2012 was invested into the Order of Canada.
 She is the University of Guelph’s Food Laureate, a first for both Canada and the world.
 She is the first Canadian to earn a Master of Arts in Gastronomy from the University of Adelaide in South Australia; has authored or co-authored 14 books on Canadian foods and wines and is a regular on CBC Radio Radio.
 She is the Senior Editor of Taste and Travel Magazine and the founder/creator of Food Day Canada, a pan-Canadian event that celebrates the summer’s bounty in our most respected restaurants.

 Find her online at Anita Stewart.
 Follow Anita at @FoodDayCanada on Twitter.
 Follow Food Day Canada on Facebook.
 Follow Taste and Travel Magazine on Facebook.
 Follow Taste and Travel Magazine's Twitter feed.